ZunoZap/zunozap/README.md

 ![image](https://www.gnu.org/graphics/lgplv3-147x51.png)

-# Disclaimer
+## Disclaimer

-ZunoZap uses JxBrowser http://www.teamdev.com/jxbrowser, which is a proprietary software.
+ZunoZap Legacy (0.9.x) used JxBrowser http://www.teamdev.com/jxbrowser, which is a proprietary software.

 The use of JxBrowser is governed by JxBrowser Product Licence Agreement http://www.teamdev.com/jxbrowser-licence-agreement.